forando/backstage-agent/README.md

 The data in `search_index.json` is split in chunks (one per subheading). __Content Creator__ function reads the file and assembles those chunks together.
 It also adds backstage links that point to the correspondent subheadings.
 The resulted document is stored in `Bedrock S3 bucket`.
-2. Bedrock has an option to build a `Knowledge Base` from the documents.
+2. Bedrock has an option to build a `Knowledge Base` from the documents (which is essentially [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/)).
 The build process works as follows:
     - The `Knowledge Base agent` takes a document form the s3 bucket and pipes it thorough `amazon.titan-embed-text-v1` model to generate a vector representation of the document text.
     - The `Knowledge Base agent` then stores this vector together with the document text in OpenSearch as `inverted index` for the later use.
 3. The `Bedrock Agent` is a middle man that processes user requests.
 The flow looks as follows: